 Some kidney problems may be temporary, or symptoms of other conditions like chronic kidney disease (CKD), which can lead to end-stage renal disease (ESRD, also known as kidney failure).
-An estimated 31 million Americans have kidney disease, but most of them do not know it because it has no symptoms in the early stages.
+37 million Americans have kidney disease, but most of them do not know it because it has no symptoms in the early stages.
 In this section, learn more about kidney disease and kidney problems, kidney failure and how it is treated, and other kidney conditions.

 You cannot survive without your kidneys.
 They filter waste and extra water (fluid) out of your blood, but they also do many other important jobs that keep your body working the way it should.
 Learn more about your kidneys and how they keep you healthy.